Ryde Town Council’s Place Plan and Corporate Business Plan 2020-2025

 Members are elected for a term of four years and councils are funded principally by an annual precept that is added to council tax, collected by the local principal authorities in this case, the Isle of Wight Council.
 Parish and town councils can apply for other funding such as grant and funding awards, but they do not receive funds direct from central government, as principal authorities do.

 Ryde Town Council was established in May 2008.
 The Council delivers a variety of services such as public toilets, allotments, a dedicated Environment Officer, decorative lighting, Christmas trees and summer planting.
 In recent years, the Council has also taken on the responsibility of beach cleaning and the beach lifeguard service and makes a substantial contribution towards the maintenance of the Town’s play equipment and the Waterside Pool.
-The Council works hard to market the town as a great place to live and visit through projects such as the Town Map and events marketing, It provides financial support for local groups, charities and events such as the Ryde Rowing Club Regatta, Ryde Regatta and Ryde Carnival.
+The Council works hard to market the town and keep Ryde a great place to live and visit through projects such as the Ryde Town Map and events marketing, It also provides financial support for local groups, charities and events such as the Ryde Rowing Club Regatta, Ryde Regatta and Ryde Carnival.

 For details of how to apply for a grant please click here.